csstree/stylelint-validator/README.md

 }
 ```

-For this example, the plugin will not report warnings for values that is matched the given pattern.
-Warnings will still be reported for unknown properties.
+For this example, the plugin will not report warnings for values which is matched the given pattern.
+However, warnings will still be reported for unknown properties.

 ## License